FIVE MOST SURPRISING FINDS

 “These are grown men making their own choices.
 No one forces them to buy Lamborghinis.
 Personal responsibility is the issue, not a systemic problem.”

 Three data points demolish this argument.
-First: When 78% of any population experiences the same outcome, it is not a pattern of individual failure.
+First — when 78% of any population experiences the same outcome, it is not a pattern of individual failure.
 It is a system producing its designed result (Torre, Sports Illustrated, 2009).
-Second: The exceptions prove the rule — Bridgeman, Johnson, and James all had access to financial education and trusted advisors that the average player does not.
+Second — the exceptions prove the rule.
+Bridgeman, Johnson, and James all had access to financial education and trusted advisors that the average player does not.
 Same talent pool, different support infrastructure, opposite outcomes (Forbes).
-Third: The NCAA generates $19 billion annually from these athletes and requires zero hours of financial literacy training.
+Third — the NCAA generates $19 billion annually from these athletes and requires zero hours of financial literacy training.
 The system invests in extracting value from the athlete and invests nothing in teaching him to preserve it.
 When the only participant in a $19 billion economy who receives no training is the one who goes bankrupt, the problem is the economy, not the participant.

 The Culture of Visible Consumption

 There is a cultural dimension to this crisis that must be named directly, because avoiding it out of politeness serves only the industries that profit from it.
 The culture of visible consumption in Black America — the emphasis on cars, jewelry, clothing, and lifestyle as indicators of status and success — is not organic.
-It is manufactured:
+It is manufactured.

 When a twenty-two-year-old from a poor neighborhood signs a $5 million rookie contract and immediately purchases a $200,000 car, he is not making an irrational decision by the standards of the culture he inhabits.
 He is doing exactly what every signal in his environment tells him to do.
-The culture says: show them you made it.
-The brand says: this car is what success looks like.
-The social media audience says: more.
+The culture says — show them you made it.
+The brand says — this car is what success looks like.
+The social media audience says — more.

-And not one voice in that ecosystem says: invest 80% of this in index funds, live on less than you earn, and in ten years you will never have to work again.
+And not one voice in that ecosystem says — invest 80% of this in index funds, live on less than you earn, and in ten years you will never have to work again.
 That voice is absent because it has no constituency.
 No one profits from the athlete who invests quietly.
 Everyone profits from the athlete who spends loudly.

 Black Representation in Pro Leagues vs. League Ownership